-State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
+State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 $\mu$ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by zero endogenous fuel substrate availability (Table 3).
-If addition of specific inhibitors of respiratory complexes, such as rotenone, do not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption
+If addition of specific inhibitors of respiratory complexes, such as rotenone, does not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption (See below).

-(See below).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control by externally added substrates and inhibitors.
-Deviating from the original definition of State 2, an alternative protocol is frequently considered when fuel substrate is added in the second step without ADP (LEAK state), followed by addition of ADP.
+In contrast to the original definition, an alternative protocol is frequently applied, in which State 2 is induced by addition of fuel substrate without ADP (LEAK state), followed by addition of ADP.